 8. Train sales reps to always set a deadline

-At this point, you would have likely optimized every stage of your sales process.
+At this point, you would have likely optimized all the sales cycle stages.
 You have identified bottlenecks, invested in the best sales channels, and ranked leads.
 It’s time to turn your attention to your sales reps.

-As they start to pursue promising deals, you should train your sales reps to always set a deadline.
-These deadlines are agreements that enable your team to go after leads and try to take them to the next stage of the process.
-This is a small tip that can pay huge dividends.
+As they start to pursue promising deals, you should train them to always set deadlines for the sales process.
+These deadlines are agreements that enable your team to go after leads and try to take them to the next sales process step.

 - “Let’s set up a meeting next week for a demo.”